Utodev/utoboot/README.md

 pause there so the loading screen is visible, and then continue with your game.
 If you want to do that, you can use the LoadFile function in the source code, whose parameters are clearly defined there.

+- Please notice the loader runs at address 2000h, which is the ESXDOS area for dot commands.
+If you use ESXDOS functions, consider it is like a dot command, so use HL for the parameters instead of IX.

+- Many of the ESXDOS functions work, but some others may not work fine.
+We have tested loading and saving files, which are important for games
+(especially loading is great so you can make mulyiple areas with different sprites, loading beatiful background images, etc., but also saving is great to save game progress).
+Other functions may not work.

 ## DAAD Ready Loader

-DAAD is a text adventure engine made by Infinite Imaginations, AKA Tim Gilberts, AKA Gilsoft, for the Spanish company Aventuras AD.
+DAAD is a text adventure engine made by Infinite Imaginations, AKA Gilsoft, AKA Tim Gilberts,  for the Spanish company Aventuras AD.
 DAAD has a
 ZX Spectrum interpreter, and DAAD Ready is a package to make adventures with DAAD, which includes ESXDOS targets (for normal Spectrum and also for ZX-Uno, which uses graphics in Timex HiRes mode).